TNDKien/upendo/README.md

 ## Deployment

-The application is automatically deployed to Vercel.
+This application is automatically deployed to Vercel.
 Every push to the main branch triggers a new deployment.

 ## Links